TobyBladen/word_games/README.md

 ## Limitations

-The tool does not attempt to validate if the word you input is valid.
+The tool does not attempt to validate if the word you input really exists.
 The user themselves is responsible for checking if their word is present in the _Scrabble_ / _Wordfeud_ dictionaries.